doriveramirez/Actividad6/README.md

-# Actividad6
+# Corruptología
-U.T.4 - Actividad 6 - Proyecto de Github con Readme.md
+An application about corruption cases

 ## Getting Started

 These files belongs to my app, called "Corruptología".
 They allow to share information between the user and the application.
-The application is a recopilation of a lot corruption cases occured in Spain, where users can propose new information, complaints and suggestions.
+* The application is a recopilation of a lot corruption cases occured in Spain, where users can propose new information, complaints and suggestions.
-The "Contactar.xml" file contains all the information that the user want to send to the administrators of the application.
+* The "Contactar.xml" file contains all the information that the user want to send to the administrators of the application.
-The "casosCorrupcion.xml" file contains all the corruption cases that the administrators want to send to the application.
+* The "casosCorrupcion.xml" file contains all the corruption cases that the administrators want to send to the application.
+* The "Politica.xsd" file contains all the code that allows the previous mentioned 2 files to validate their information.

 ### Prerequisites